Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Proof of Theorem

 In this subsection, we present several examples to explore the dependence of the constants $c_1$ and $c_2$ in Theorem~\ref{thm:mainfavorite} on the conditions stated in the theorem.

 We begin by noting that there is a counterexample to the validity of Theorem~\ref{thm:mainfavorite} when negative curvatures are permitted.

-\begin{Ex} We construct a sequence of flat cone spheres with negative curvatures such that there is a regular closed geodesic on each of them of normalized length tending to zero.
+\begin{Ex} We construct a sequence of flat cone spheres with negative curvatures and positive curvature gaps such that there is a regular closed geodesic on each of them of normalized length tending to zero.

-We start with an equilateral triangular billiard $P$ with side length one and the vertices denoted by $x_1,x_2,x_3$, see Figure~\ref{fig:example11}.
-There is a special period billiard path $\gamma$ in $P$, called the \emph{Fagnano path}.
-The path $\gamma$ reflects at the midpoint of each edge.
-For any real number $0<t<1$, we scale the billiard $P$ by $t$, denoted by $P_t$.
-The Fagnano path in $P_t$ is denoted by $\gamma_t$.
-Notice that $|\gamma_t| = t|\gamma| = \frac{3}{2}t$.
+For each $0 < t < 1$, consider an equilateral triangle $P_t$ with side length $t$ and vertices labeled $x_1, x_2, x_3$; see the left picture of Figure~\ref{fig:example11}.
+There exists a special periodic billiard path $\gamma_t$ in $P_t$, called the \emph{Fagnano path}, which reflects at the midpoint of each edge.
+Consequently, its length is $|\gamma_t| = \tfrac{3}{2}t$.